President Carter's peace efforts are a beacon of hope for Guyana - Guyana Chronicle

 At that time, it was our fervent wish, hope and prayer that the noble idea behind our award to Minister Ally would resonate across the political divide and usher in a new age of political tolerance, cooperation and unity in the interest of national peace and development.
 However, this has not yet materialised.

-The event took place at Georgetown City Hall compound and there were memorable peace presentations and dynamic multi ethnic cultural presentations, among other attractions.
-Her Worship the Mayor Patricia Chase-Green also made a presentation as well as His Excellency, High Commission of India, Venkatachalam Mahalingam.
+The event took place at the Georgetown City Hall compound and there were memorable peace presentations and dynamic multi-ethnic cultural presentations, among other attractions.
+Her Worship the Mayor Patricia Chase-Green also made a presentation, as well as His Excellency, High Commissioner of India, Venkatachalam Mahalingam.
 It was an uplifting and memorable event.

-Such a significant event, which might have triggered peace, love, and tolerance in the mass of the Guyanese populace just vanished from the radar of the local media while all sorts of crime and immorality were given prominent publicity.
-It is our dream that His Excellency the President and the Opposition Leader would together receive this ambassador of peace award.
+Such a significant event, which might have triggered peace, love, and tolerance in the mass of the Guyanese populace, just vanished from the radar of the local media while all sorts of crimes and immorality were given prominent publicity.
+It is our dream that His Excellency the President and the opposition leader would together receive this ambassador of peace award.
 Imagine what this would do to the psyche of the Guyanese people and how the effects might even be far-reaching enough to help combat crime and encourage cooperation and development.

 We at the Universal Peace Federation believe in the universal peace process and are passionate about promoting peace in Guyana.
 We will support any initiative by the Carter Center, CARICOM or any other similar agency that seeks to broker peace in Guyana by bringing the political leaders together.